galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 - This can happen if a container has become corrupt on disk after being interrupted
     - cured by a complete cleanup.
         - make sure no docker galaxy-server related processes are running - use docker ps to check and stop them manually
-        - delete the `..compose/export directory` with `sudo rm -rf export/*` to clean out any corrupted files
+        - delete the `..compose/export` directory with `sudo rm -rf export/*` to clean out any corrupted files
-        - run `docker system prune` to clear out any old corrupted containers, images or networks.
+        - enter "y" when you run `docker system prune` to clear out any old corrupted containers, images or networks.
         - run `docker-compose pull` again to ensure the images are correct
         - run `docker-compose up` to completely rebuild the appliance from scratch.
 Please be patient.